Best Of

 Fiat 500 Electric Convertible

-While Fiat still makes the previous petrol generation 500 it’s the all-new electric version of the iconic car that makes this list.
-While the hatchback electric 500 gets two battery size options, the convertible is only offered with the bigger 42kWh battery.
+While the 500 hatchback gets two battery size options, the convertible is only offered with the bigger 42kWh battery.
 This gives you more miles between charges to enjoy wind-in-your-hair motoring.
-When you do have to plug in, you can debate with passers-by whether this really is the cutest electric car of the bunch.
-If you like that idea but want something (literally) louder we’re currently enjoying the new Abarth version on long-term test and discovering some unexpected practical benefits of having a convertible roof!
+And when you do have to plug in, you can debate with passers-by about whether this really is the cutest electric car on sale.
+If you like that idea but want something (literally) louder, the Abarth version will suit you down to the ground.
+We lived with one for six months.
+Read all about that here.

 Read the review or explore the Fiat 500C range on Auto Trader